This page is under construction

 The Frankenberg family was later coming to Themar than other Marisfeld families.
 But once there, they remained and are thus considered one of the ‘core’ families of the Jewish community of Themar; there in the founding years of the community and there until the very last days in 1942 when the community was extinguished.

 We find them in the 1875 Einwohner/Resident List.
-The Frankenberg brothers, were horse traders.
+The Frankenberg brothers were horse traders.
 The family initially lived in rented quarters in Oberstadtstrasse 2013 in the building which has since then been a pharmacy.
 The photo below was taken in 1983 for Manfred Rosengarten’s Photo Album.
-Construction allowed a look into the back court of the quarters where the families lived.